neuralhydrology/neuralhydrology/docs/source/usage/config.rst

 -  ``regularization``: List of strings or 2-tuples with regularization terms and corresponding weights.
    If no weights are specified, they default to 1.
+   Currently, two reqularizations are supported:
-   Currently supported is ``tie_frequencies``, which couples the predictions of all frequencies via an MSE term.
-New regularizations can be added :py:mod:`here <neuralhydrology.training.regularization>`.
+   (1) ``tie_frequencies``, which couples the predictions of all frequencies via an MSE term, and (2) ``forecast_overlap``, which couples overlapping sequences between hindcast and forecast models.
+   New regularizations can be added
+   :py:mod:`here <neuralhydrology.training.regularization>`.

 -  ``learning_rate``: Learning rate.
 Can be either a single number (for